 Last updated: September 2, 2022

-There is a very simple method to implement for protect a file on a computer running Windows 10, without installing any software.
+There is a very simple method to implement for protect a file on a computer under Windows 10, without installing any software.

 To do this, you just have to follow the different steps of this tutorial.